giacomopj/py-package-template/README.rst

 - Install VS Code with Pylance and Docker extensions

-- Setup the repository (see paragraph above)
+- Setup the repository (see Repository Setup)

 A Docker file is provided to assemble an image, which consists of three stages: